kyma-project/kyma-metrics-collector/docs/contributor/arch/02-unified-metering-concept.md

 Currently, Kyma Metrics Collector (KMC) pushes consumption per runtime every 5 minutes to the Event Data Platform (EDP) backend.
 We need to switch to pushing consumption per runtime every 1 hour to the Unified Metering (UM) backend.

-Check the wiki page [here](https://wiki.one.int.sap/wiki/display/kyma/Advanced+Customer+Billing#AdvancedCustomerBilling-TargetPicture) for more details.
+Check the wiki page [here](https://wiki.one.int.sap/wiki/display/kyma/Advanced+Customer+Billing) for more details.

-This is a good point of time to revisit the architecture of KMC and introduce improvements.

 ## Decision